-Purpose is to explore, discover, and develop effective approaches to evangelism in a relaxed, collaborative, and friendly environment.
+Purpose – is to explore, discover, and develop effective approaches to evangelism in a relaxed, collaborative, and friendly environment.

-Description A Knox Fellowship Student Cohort, consisting of 15 students and faculty, synthesizes essential elements of academics, Bible study, discipleship, practical application and prayer fellowship.
+Description – A KF Student Cohort, consisting of 15 students and faculty, synthesizes essential elements of academics, Bible study, discipleship, practical application and prayer fellowship.
 Aspects of Service Clubs are embraced such as shared meals with time limits (Rotary) and communication workshops (Toastmaster International) in a NO PRESSURE learn-by-doing atmosphere.
 The central focus is how to present Jesus.
 Each student gains confidence in communicating the Gospel in a variety of circumstances (home, school, work, public settings) and people with different faith backgrounds (fallen away Christians, agnostics, atheists, Muslims, Hindus and those we now call “nones” as in no religious preference.

 Each student gains confidence in communicating the Gospel in a variety of circumstances.
-Specifically, this means that through weekly observation, role-play conversation (based on advance preparation) and accompanied by peer feedback, each student will have gained in the following areas:
+Specifically, this means that through weekly observation role-play conversation (based on advance preparation) and accompanied by peer feedback, each student will have gained in the following areas:

-e.
-Learning how to use humor to enhance a conversation.
+- Use of humor to enhance a conversation.

 - Personal development and interpersonal skills

-Missional leaders for a missional church
+- Missional leaders for a missional church

-Leadership across four key behaviors
+- Leadership across four key behaviors

-Embracing alternative perspectives
+- Embracing alternative perspectives

-Strengthened and deepened Christology
+- Strengthened and deepened Christology